aktowns/rsatweets/README.md

 *THIS IS REALLY BUGGY/HACKED TOGETHER*

+Updated with twitter OAUTH login support(and latest supporting libraries as of 8/1/11), thanks to [@mpesce](http://twitter.com/mpesce)

 ![Alt text](http://img696.imageshack.us/img696/7217/screenshot20100314at954.png "In action")

-Basically you create a new keypair with
+Basically you create a new keypair with:
 ``./rsachat -g``

-enter your twitter login information with
+Receive a twitter login token with(and follow the prompts):
-``./rsachat -a User Pass``
+``./rsachat -o``

-give your friends the file Private_key (dont ask.. -.-)
+Give your friends the file private_key
 and start tweeting with
 ``./rsachat -t thiswasatriumph "Huge Success" ``

 and reading tweets like
-``./rsachat -r thiswasatriumph someUser their_key``
+``./rsachat -r thiswasatriumph some_user their_key``

 You can also now SEND FILES over twitter!
 ``./rsachat -f "#sometextFile" blah.txt``